 Now, with her support, I have become the quintessential story of remorse, repentance, rejuvenation, and redemption.
 Today, I am driven through life by the deep-seeded desire to be a positive part of the world — to do so much good in life with my remaining days on earth that it will someday outweigh the bad.
 I spent too many years playing the part of the tragic villain; I am putting Saul behind me and I am living as Paul, I am working as Paul, and I am writing as Paul.
 There is at least one part of the world — one part of societal reality — that I believe I can change.
 And I have the drive, the experience, and the talent to do it.
 Opportunity awaits.

 I am also a former teacher, a recovering sex addict, a convicted criminal, and a villain to many.
-I am trying to put my life back together, trying to be a husband again, trying to be a father again, trying to be a citizen again; and this journal is my way of making sense of the world around me and my way of coping.
+I am trying to put my life back together, trying to be a husband again, trying to be a father again, trying to be a citizen again; and the “Ongoing Commentary” is my way of making sense of the world around me; it is my way of coping.

 I’m tired of being the villain…

 I’m not a horrible person.
 I’m not evil.
 I’m not sick.
 I’m not predatory.
 I’m not deviant.
 I am a fallen and fallible human being who made some really bad choices.

 Imagine if your life’s entire legacy was based solely on the worst decision you’ve ever made — the worst thing you’ve ever done.
 Because that is my reality.

 I write the “Ongoing Commentary” for me and no one else.
 I am not concerned with what anyone thinks because this journal is about what I think — about how I see the world.
 This journal is about what it is like to live the life of a writer, a recovering sex addict, a felon, a sex offender, and a man forgiven by some, but hated by many.
 I don’t want sympathy, praise, feedback — nothing.
 Should anyone choose to read this, so be it.
 But this is my continuing monologue, not a dialogue.